zyndagj/tutorials/tutorials/parabricks/01-introduction.rst

 Data Used
 -------------------

-This tutorial will be using paried-end reads from the TDr-7 strain of *Arabidopsis thaliana* from the `1001 Genomes project <https://1001genomes.org/index.html>`_
+This tutorial will be using paired-end reads from the TDr-7 strain of *Arabidopsis thaliana* from the `1001 Genomes project <https://1001genomes.org/index.html>`_

 * `TDr-7 <https://www.ebi.ac.uk/ena/browser/view/SRR519591>`_